 The calling mechanism depends on the solution chosen to implement this pattern.

-Calling Mechanism | Description |
+| Calling Mechanism | Description |

-Used when the remote process is triggered as part of an end-to-end process involving the user interface, and the result must be displayed or updated in a Salesforce record.
+| Enhanced External service embedded in a flow or Lightning component or Apex controllers | Used when the remote process is triggered as part of an end-to-end process involving the user interface, and the result must be displayed or updated in a Salesforce record.
 For example, the submission of a credit card payment to an external payment gateway and the payment results are immediately returned and displayed to the user. |

-Apex triggers | Used primarily for invocation of remote processes using Apex callouts from DML-initiated events.
+| Apex triggers | Used primarily for invocation of remote processes using Apex callouts from DML-initiated events.
 For more information about this calling mechanism, see pattern Remote Process Invocation—Fire and Forget. |

-Apex batch classes | Used for invocation of remote processes in batch.
+| Apex batch classes | Used for invocation of remote processes in batch.
 For more information about this calling mechanism, see pattern Remote Process Invocation—Fire and Forget. |

 It’s important to include an error handling and recovery strategy as part of the overall solution.

-Error handling—When an error occurs (exceptions or error codes are returned to the caller), the caller manages error handling.
+Error handling: When an error occurs (exceptions or error codes are returned to the caller), the caller manages error handling.
 For example, an error message displayed on the end user’s page or logged to a table requiring further action.

-Recovery—Changes aren’t committed to Salesforce until the caller receives a successful response.
+Recovery: Changes aren’t committed to Salesforce until the caller receives a successful response.
 For example, the order status isn’t updated in the database until a response that indicates success is received.
 If necessary, the caller can retry the operation.

 Idempotent capabilities guarantee that repeated invocations are safe.
 If idempotency isn’t implemented, repeated invocations of the same message can have different results, potentially resulting in data integrity issues.
 Potential issues include the creation of duplicate records or duplicate processing of transactions.